Family Dispute Resolution

 A

-For cases started with a Petition pleadings close when the time for filing a Reply, to an Answer or Answer and Counter-Petition filed by the other party, has passed.
-If a case is started with a Petition and the other party does not respond, within the time allowed for a response, family dispute resolution is not required.
+This step is required at the close of pleadings.
+For cases started with a Petition, pleadings close when the time for filing a Reply passed.
+A Reply is filed in response to an Answer or Answer and Counter-Petition filed by the other party.
+If the other party does not respond to the Petition within the time allowed, family dispute resolution is not required.

-When an application to change an existing order is made family dispute resolution must take place before the hearing.
+When an application to change an existing order is made, family dispute resolution must take place before the hearing.

 Q